Dental amalgam waste

 Amalgam waste regulations

-Waste regulations and devolved waste policies apply to Amalgam waste management in the UK.
+Commercial waste regulations apply to Amalgam waste management in the UK.
 This means that all dentistry practices have a duty of care over amalgam waste, and mismanagement can lead to hefty fines from regulators.

 💡Licensed waste carriers: UK dentist practices are responsible for contracting waste carriers with all the appropriate licenses to handle hazardous waste.
 Verify this before signing your contract.